gregorywmorris/MLZoom2022/midterm/README.md

   * The notebook can be downloaded and run on a local Jupyter instance but it is optimized for Google Colab for review purposes.
   * Select `Runtime` from top menu, then `Run All`.
   * A popup will appear, select `Run Anyways`.
-* Containerization: In `notebook.ipynb`, see section section *Deployment, then subsection *BentoML* on build instructions.
+* Containerization: In `notebook.ipynb`, see section section *Deployment*, then subsection *BentoML* on build instructions.
   * To build a bento instance for live test, notebook must be run on a local Jupyter instance.
   * Script creation is done in notebook with use of [magic code](https://ipython.readthedocs.io/en/stable/interactive/magics.html) to create files in notebook directory.
 * Cloud deployment: AWS ECS can be access from `notebook.ipynb` link in section *Deployment* then subsection *Production App Access*.